-- Statutory placements trainee teachers and healthcare practitioners complete statutory placements as part of their professional training; - Placement Leaning / Work-Based Learning (WBL) placements developed and delivered in association with employers, and one of the defining characteristics of some non-professional awards such as a Foundation Degrees15. - Sandwich Years enable students to undertake at least 32 weeks of supervised work experience for which they receive academic credit that contributes to their final award16.
+- Statutory placements trainee teachers and healthcare practitioners complete statutory placements as part of their professional training. - Placement Leaning / Work-Based Learning (WBL) placements developed and delivered in association with employers, and one of the defining characteristics of some non-professional awards such as a Foundation Degrees. - Sandwich Years enable students to undertake at least 32 weeks of supervised work experience for which they receive academic credit that contributes to their final award See Academic Regulations for further details.
 Sandwich years may be added to certain undergraduate degrees using the process described in Chapter 4 of this Handbook.

-15 See Foundation Degree Characteristics Statement (QAA, 2015).
-The University's Academic Regulations require at least a quarter of students' learning to be experienced in the workplace, either through discrete work-based learning modules or embedded across the curriculum.
+&lt;sup>11 See Foundation Degree Characteristics Statement (QAA, 2015).
+For Foundation Degrees, the University's Academic Regulations require at least a quarter of students' learning to be experienced in the workplace, either through discrete work-based learning modules or embedded across the curriculum.